Mahmoud8833/Portfolio-Projects/TheOdinProjects/odin-recipes/README.md

 # Odin Recipes
-> A simple website for showing some recipes, and to train more in the technologies I'm using in this project while following theOdinProject course(https://www.theodinproject.com).
+ A simple website for showing some recipes, and to train more in the technologies I'm using in this project while following theOdinProject course(https://www.theodinproject.com).

+ Also I'm taking some photos and text from(https://www.allrecipes.com)

 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->